AnnetteAmbriz/Annette-Portfolio-Site/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See the short video titled Website Demo.mov for a quick demo without needing to install.

 ### Prerequisites